taaaron/bubble-wars/README.md

 ### Installing

 Fork the bubble-wars repo and pull a local version onto your machine.
-Then go into the bubble wars folder and run the following command:
+Then go into the bubble wars folder and run the following command using some type of command line or terminal:

 ```
 devkit install
 ```

+Once that install completes, you will need to install the fonts used by the game onto your machine locally.
+To do this on Windows, copy the files inside of bubble-wars/resources/fonts folder into your Windows/Fonts folder wherever your OS is installed.

-Once that install completes, you are ready to run the game by running the command:
+You are now ready to run the game locally by running the following command:

 ```
 devkit serve